 There aren't any rumours surrounding megapixels as yet, but expect a great performer, wide aperture and more advanced features, as is normally the way with a new flagship.
 Iris scanning is present on the Galaxy S8 and S8+ and it works brilliantly so we'd expect to see the technology appear on the S9, probably further improved again.

-The Galaxy Note 8 is rumoured to be coming with a dual-rear camera, following the trend set by LG, Huawei and Apple.
-If this speculation turns out to be accurate, it wouldn't be too surprising to see the S9 follow suit as it normally brings in a few of the standout features from the Note series.
-We will have to wait a few more months to see if Samsung does hop on the dual-camera bandwagon though so sit tight for now.
+The Galaxy Note 8 is features a dual-rear camera, following the trend set by LG, Huawei and Apple.
+It was the first Samsung device to offer this but it wouldn't be too surprising to see the S9 follow suit as it normally brings in a few of the standout features from the Note series.

 Samsung Galaxy S9: Hardware